cotarr/collab-backend-api/README.md

 # collab-backend-api

 This is 3 of 4 repositories used on a collaboration project for learning oauth2orize and passport.
-This repository is a mock REST API using passport with strategy passport-http-bearer.
+The collab-backend-api repository is a mock REST API using passport with strategy passport-http-bearer.
-One table has be setup to use POST and GET requests to temporarily store or retrieve mock data in RAM variables.
+The mock database includes one table to accept POST and GET requests.
+In memory RAM variables are used to emulate database storage.
 API access is restricted using OAuth2 bearer tokens.
-Access decision is performed by sending the tokens to the oauth2 server for validation.
+Token validation is performed by sending the tokens to the authorization server for remote validation.
-Route authorization is restricted based on token scope.
+Individual route authorization may be further restricted based on token scope values that are associated with the access_token.

 |                        Repository                                  |                   Description                         |
 | ------------------------------------------------------------------ | ----------------------------------------------------- |